Expansivity theory and Sendov's conjecture: Embedding and extension of expansions

-\begin{remark} It is important to make a distiction between Theorem \ref{sendov 1} and Theorem \ref{sendov 2}.
-On face value they seem almost the same.
-The mass-embedding condition as supposed in Theorem \ref{sendov 1} certainly evokes a diminishing state of the mass of expansion.
-However, the converse as espoused in Theorem \ref{sendov 2} does not neccesarily evoke a mass-embedding regime.
-Indeed the mass of an expansion at a given phase could be smaller than the mass of another expansion not because it is an embedding. \end{remark}
+\begin{remark} It is important to distinguish between Theorem \ref{sendov 1} and Theorem \ref{sendov 2}.
+The mass-embedding condition assumed in Theorem \ref{sendov 1} evokes a diminishing state of the expansion mass.
+However, the converse, as stated in Theorem \ref{sendov 2} does not necessarily evoke a mass-embedding regime.
+Indeed, the mass of an expansion at a given phase could be smaller than the mass of another expansion not because it is an embedding. \end{remark}